 - Appear a couple of times in The Golden Voyage of Sinbad, including when the Vizier and Sinbad are in the map room and while Sinbad's sailors are fighting the animated figurehead on the ship.

 - National Treasure is pretty blatant about this.
-The final scene of the first movie serves as a slight variation, where several troughs full of gunpowder are able to light up an entire cave, illuminating everything evenly, not producing smoke, and continuing to burn or far longer than chemically possible.
+The final scene of the first movie serves as a slight variation, where several troughs full of gunpowder or something with similar effect are able to light up an entire cave, illuminating everything evenly, not producing smoke, and continuing to burn or far longer than chemically possible.

 - Happens twice in Raiders of the Lost Ark.
 Near the beginning, Indy's companion in the underground area carries a torch.
 Later, while Indy and Marion are in the Well of Souls they have a bunch of torches.
 A minor aversion occurs when Indy's and Marion's torches burn out.